cypress-io/cypress/npm/webpack-preprocessor/examples/use-babelrc/README.md

 })
 ```

-There is a local [.babelrc](.babelrc) file, and to make Cypress preprocessor use it, the [cypress/plugins/index.js](cypress/plugins/index.js) removes Babel presets from the default options.
+There is a local [.babelrc](.babelrc) file, and to make Cypress preprocessor use it, the [Cypress configuration](./cypress.config.js) removes Babel presets from the default options.